JonathanMEdwards/subtext10/doc/language.md

 c = customers &{.name := 'Joe', .address := 'Pleasantown, USA'}
 ```

-The `followed-by` function concatenates two arrays: `array1 followed-by array2` is a copy of `array1` with all the items from `array2` added to its end.
-The two array must have the same type template.
+The `&&` function concatenates two arrays: `array1 && array2` is a copy of `array1` with all the items from `array2` added to its end.
+The two arrays must have the same template.

 The items in an array are numbered starting at 1 for the first item.
 This number is called the item’s _index_.
 The number of items in an array (not counting the template) is provided by the `length()` function.
 An array is initially created empty.